 CLBMON-16 encompasses the 11.7 km portion of the Columbia River from REV downstream to the Illecillewaet River confluence (Figure 1).
 The study area is differentiated into two separate reaches.
-Reach 4 extends from REV (RKm 238.0 as measured from the Canada-US border) to the confluence with the Jordan River (Rkm 231.8); Reach 3 extends from the Jordan River downstream to the Illecillewaet River confluence (Rkm 226.3).
+Reach 4 extends from REV (RKm 238.0 as measured from the Canada-US border) to the confluence with the Jordan River (Rkm 231.8).
+Reach 3 extends from the Jordan River downstream to the Illecillewaet River confluence (Rkm 226.3).

-Reach 2 [the Illecillewaet River confluence to the Akolkolex River confluence (RKm 206.0)] was sampled as part of CLBMON-16 in 2007, 2008, and 2009.
+Reach 2 (the Illecillewaet River confluence to the Akolkolex River confluence [RKm 206.0]) was sampled as part of CLBMON-16 in 2007, 2008, and 2009.
 This reach has not been sampled since 2009, as it was deemed unlikely to be influenced by the minimum flow release.
 Sampling in Reach 2 was removed from the Terms of Reference in 2010.
-Reach 1 [the Akolkolex River confluence downstream to Beaton Flats (RKM 190.0)] was not sampled as part of CLBMON-16 during any study year and also was removed from the Terms of Reference in 2010 (BC Hydro 2010).
+Reach 1 [the Akolkolex River confluence downstream to Beaton Flats (RKM 190.0)] was not sampled as part of CLBMON-16 during any study year and also was removed from the Terms of Reference in 2010 (BC Hydro 2010a).

-In 2014, the sample sites covered the entire shoreline of Reaches 3 and 4 (similar to monitoring in 2007 to 2013).
+In 2015, the sample sites covered the entire shoreline of Reaches 3 and 4 (similar to monitoring in 2007 to 2014).
 Between 2001 and 2006 (i.e., prior to the WUP), sampling was limited to Reach 4 and the Big Eddy portion of Reach 3 (Figure 1); the portion of Reach 3 downstream of Big Eddy was not sampled during these years.
 Each site was a section of river between 519 and 2270 m in length along either the left or right bank.

-The locations of the eight sites sampled in Reach 4 and the seven sites sampled in Reach 3 in 2014 are illustrated in Appendix A, Figures A1 and A2.
+The locations of the eight sites sampled in Reach 4 and the seven sites sampled in Reach 3 in 2015 are illustrated in Appendix A, Figures A1 and A2.
 Site descriptions and UTM locations for all sites are listed in Appendix A, Table A1.
-In 2014, each site was sampled three times (i.e., three sessions) between October 16 and 30 for the mark-recapture survey (fall; Table 2).
-In addition to mark-recapture surveys, visual enumeration boat electroshocking surveys were conducted in the MCR for the first time in 2014.
+In 2015, each site was sampled two times (i.e., two sessions) in spring (June 2 to 12) and three times (i.e., three sessions) in fall (October 13 to 29) for the mark-recapture survey (Table 2).
+In addition to mark-recapture surveys, visual enumeration boat electroshocking surveys were conducted in the MCR for the second consecutive year.
 These visual surveys are described in Section 2.1.5.
-The timing of the 2014 fall surveys corresponded to fall sample sessions that were conducted between 2001 and 2012.
+The timing of the 2015 fall surveys corresponded to fall sample sessions that were conducted between 2001 and 2012/2014 (2013 spring only).

-Table 2: Annual study periods for mark-recapture boat electroshocking surveys conducted in the middle Columbia River 2001 to 2014
+Table 2: Annual study periods for mark-recapture boat electroshocking surveys conducted in the middle Columbia River, 2001 to 2015.